-For further information please contact Dr Whawell on email@example.com
+For further information please contact Dr L Bingle on email@example.com

 - Neural–stromal interactions in tumour progression

-Supervisors: Professor FM Boissonade and Dr DW Lambert
+Supervisors: Prof FM Boissonade and Prof DW Lambert

 There is growing evidence that neural mediators play a role in the tumour microenvironment, and they have been implicated in tumour progression in breast, pancreatic and prostate cancer.
 However, the molecular mechanisms underlying their effects are poorly understood.
 Our recent studies have demonstrated significant cross-talk between neurones and oral squamous cell carcinomas (OSCC) cells.